VladimirKheifets/Java-Script-library-CompactDOM/readme.txt

 If two handler functions are specified, the first will be applied for the "resize" event type, and the second for the "orientationchange" event type.

 b.
-Method "change" for the elements.
+Method "change" for the elements *.

 _(<selector>).change(h_function);

-Attention!
-If <selector> defines a DOM element - NodeList (DOMElement.length> 0), then all methods set up event handlers for all elements of the NodeList.

 Example: